5BLLP-Hackathon/5B-Auto-Tuner/docs/challenges.md

 # Intro

-This is the crAPI challenge page.
+This is the 5B Auto Tuner challenge page.

-crAPI (Completely Ridiculous Application Programmer Interface) defines an API which is intentionally vulnerable to the OWASP API Top 10 vulnerabilities. crAPI is meant to illustrate and educate by presenting these issues for you to discover and exploit.
+5B Auto Tuner (Completely Ridiculous Application Programmer Interface) defines an API which is intentionally vulnerable to the OWASP API Top 10 vulnerabilities.
+5B Auto Tuner is meant to illustrate and educate by presenting these issues for you to discover and exploit.

-The crAPI challenge is for you to find and exploit as many of these vulnerabilities as you can.
+The 5B Auto Tuner challenge is for you to find and exploit as many of these vulnerabilities as you can.

-There are two approaches to hack crAPI - the first is to look at it as a complete black box test, where you get no directions, but just try to understand the app from scratch and hack it.
+There are two approaches to hack 5B Auto Tuner - the first is to look at it as a complete black box test, where you get no directions, but just try to understand the app from scratch and hack it.

-The second approach is using this page, which will give you an idea about which vulnerabilities exist in crAPI and will direct you on how to exploit them.
+The second approach is using this page, which will give you an idea about which vulnerabilities exist in 5B Auto Tuner and will direct you on how to exploit them.

 # Challenges